ceedee666/cloud_based_is/README.md

 |   4 | Power Platform             | https://learn.microsoft.com/en-us/training/paths/power-plat-fundamentals/ |
 |   5 | AI Builder                 | https://learn.microsoft.com/en-us/training/paths/improve-business-performance-ai-builder/ |

-## Access to SAP systems for prototyping projects is often a challenge🏋
+> **Warning** - Access to SAP systems for prototyping projects is often a challenge🏋

-1. Consider using SAP's "offline" [mock server](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html) to start developing right away while you wait for the "real" systems to come available.
+> 1. Consider using SAP's "offline" [mock server](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html) to start developing right away while you wait for the "real" systems to come available.
-2. Explore the [SAP API Business Hub Sandbox](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) for an even richer set of mock services.
+> 2. Explore the [SAP API Business Hub Sandbox](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) for an even richer set of mock services.
 Sign up for a P-User on the SAP community to be able use "try out".

 ## 📚 Additional Learning References